Meta-AF: Meta-Learning for Adaptive Filters: Dereverberation Ablation

 We then minimize a per channel and frequency loss

-where $\lambda^2_{\freq}[\frame]$ is a running average estimate of the signal power and $\d_{\freq}[\frame] \in \mathbb{C}^{M \times 1}$.
-We use this formation and loss within our framework to perform online multi-channel dereverberation or Meta-WPE and focus on dereverberating a single, reference channel.
+where $\lambda^2_{\freq}[\frame]$ is a running average estimate of the signal power and $\d_{\freq}[\frame] \in \mathbb{C}^{M}$.
+We use this formation within our framework to perform online multi-channel dereverberation or Meta-WPE and focus on dereverberating a single output channel.